nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 I find that some individuals can be constantly failed due to unknown reason.
 Actually, if some of them were removed, the result will be very good.
 Not quite sure if I need to remove those individuals at this moment.

 I will run the reduced pipeline to the current data.
 I will offer a list of mixed sample that exclude those hard to identified individuals.

+---

+Check QIIME about the standards of cutting down individuals/exon filtering criteria (field standard).